clemsonacm/hackpack/presents/git/git.markdown

 =====================================
 -   Create a file
 -   Save several copies (with different names?)
--   Opps, we overwrote our backup ...
+-   Oops, we overwrote our backup ...

 And what about group projects?
 ===============================